 2. ON YOUR BIKE

 If you’re going on a short trip, why not consider cycling?
 It’s actually a lot quicker than public transport and it for sure beats sitting in traffic in your car.
 Not only will you benefit from the exercise and the fresh air, but you also might even get to your destination a lot faster.
-Riding a bike is also fun, now you might not have been bike riding since you was a small child, but don’t let that stop you from hopping back on it.
+Riding a bike is also fun, now you might not have been bike riding since you were a small child, but don’t let that stop you from hopping back on it.
 If it has been a while, maybe take a short easy trip to start off with and don’t forget to inflate your tyres as you’ll go much faster with good tyre pressure.

-3. COUNT THEM STEPS
+3. COUNT THE STEPS

 4. HOP FOR A CAR SHARE